jdegand/link-sharing-app-frontend/README.md

 - `primeng` has a design philosophy to minimize conditionals in templates.
 - One strategy I have seen for primeng navbar is to use `ngIf` to conditionally render the menubar.
 Basically, you show no menubar when unauthenticated.
 I searched Github and [this](https://github.com/softrams/bulwark/blob/master/frontend/src/app/navbar/navbar.component.html) is an example of that strategy.
 - Ultimately, I used a `computed` signal to update the menu items.
 Since I am using a signal for the auth state, this made good sense.
-- Guards have to be functions with "inner" functions.
 - Signals and Guards are a problematic combination.
 If you change the signal to an observable, you create a memory leak.
 See [Github](https://github.com/angular/angular/issues/51280) for more.
-- `computed` does not seem to work with guards.
 - Checking signals with conditionals in templates is problematic.
 See [Github](https://github.com/angular/angular/issues/49161) for more.
 - Creating a simple guard to prevent a user from visiting `login` and `register` when authenticated has been difficult.
+- I have removed both links from the navbar, but a user can visit those routes from the url.
 - Instead of using a guard for `register` and `login` pages, I can check for the auth signal in the constructor and redirect if the auth signal is not `undefined`.
 I got the idea from looking at this [Github project](https://github.com/joshuamorony/angularstart-chat/blob/main/src/app/auth/login/login.component.ts).
 - Since auth signal is only saved in memory, a refresh or typing a url erases the signal state.
-- I have removed both links from the navbar, but a user can visit those routes from the url.
-- So I erase the local storage when a user visits `login` or `register` pages.
-Navigating to either route is essentially logging out.
+By persisting the auth signal, you can add a guard to `register` and `login`.
+A user visits the routes but sees nothing on the page besides the navbar.
 - Using a signal for auth state is a [new strategy](https://www.youtube.com/watch?v=R8a8ituFkls).
 See this [video](https://www.youtube.com/watch?v=foUS5JlDlCs) for how signals and rxjs can work together for authentication.

 ## Continued Development